bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 the use of instrument in Christian worship was not an issue until the seventh century.
 However, when they do write about the use of instruments; they are clearly against its use.
 When discussing the psalms, they would even allegories David's use of the instrument to teach that our instrument is that of the heart citing Ephesians 5:19.
-Again, keep this in mind; this article will return to this argument.
+Again, keep this in mind; this booklet will return to this argument.

 #### Denominational Fathers and the Instrument